HarperDB/documentation/docs/developers/applications/README.md

 }
 ```

-Any methods that are not defined will fall back to HarperDB's default authorization procedure based on users' roles.
-If you are using/extending a table, this is based on HarperDB's [role based access](../security/users-and-roles.md).
+Any methods that are not defined will fall back to Harper's default authorization procedure based on users' roles.
+If you are using/extending a table, this is based on Harper's [role based access](../security/users-and-roles.md).
 If you are extending the base `Resource` class, the default access requires super user permission.

 You can also use the `default` export to define the root path resource handler.
 For example: